BastilleBSD/bastille/docs/chapters/subcommands/create.rst

 - 10.0.0.0/8 - 172.16.0.0/12 - 192.168.0.0/16

 Bastille does its best to validate the submitted ip is valid.
-This has not been thouroughly tested--I generally use the 10/8 range.
+This has not been thouroughly tested.
+I generally use the 10/8 range.

 A couple of notes about the created jails.
 First, MOTD has been disabled inside of the jails because it does not give information about the jail, but about the